 Yes.
 Commonwealth and Northern Territory law says that entry to Aboriginal land requires a written permit.

-Unauthorised entry to Aboriginal land in the Northern Territory can result in a fine of up to $1000.
+Unauthorised entry to Aboriginal land and waters in the Northern Territory can result in a fine of up to $1000.

 Chief Minister's permits are issued by the Northern Territory Government to Government officers carrying out duties under an Act of Parliament.